Dechreuodd Owen Griffkin fel hwylusydd newydd y Cyngor Cleifion ym mis Ionawr 2018. Mae'n ein diweddaru ni am gyfarfodydd diweddar.

 Amongst our group this month were some visitors from a busy ward in Pontypool, who seemed to like Felindre.
 We heard some good comments and some praise for staff listening skills, with further good comments too about the kitchen activity with the new Occupational Therapist.
 There is a new acting Ward Manager, who we met with, and we were once more reassured by the energy and enthusiasm of the person in that role and we look forward to working together over the coming months.

-Phil is on holiday, so this month's report is by Carla Rosenthal:
+This month's report is by Carla Rosenthal:

 We had a lively Patient's Council meeting in September which prompted a patient to remark on the need for physical activities to be available on the ward.
 Although there is a list of equipment that can be used to organise outside games, some patients on observation cannot go out due to staff constraints.
 This highlighted the benefit of having a safe and secure outdoor area that enables patients to be able to move freely outside without the requirement of having a member of staff present.